Chicken Enchiladas With Homemade Red Enchilada Sauce

 15-25 min

-Toast and soak the chili peppers, then blend and strain the sauce.
+Toast the chili peppers, blend the sauce, and simmer until thickened.

 25-35 min